How to Support a Survivor/Victim of Sexual Violence

 - Avoid any re-victimization.
 A survivor is capable of taking care of him or herself.
 Allow the survivor to maintain control unless you are given permission or requested to assist.
 Resist passing judgment about how the survivor has handled the situation.
 Do not ask questions out of curiosity.
 Do not make excuses for the perpetrator’s actions.

 - Don’t be afraid to ask for help or make a referral.
 Be aware of the limits of your own abilities and boundaries in supporting a survivor.
 Several resources are listed here (link to “get help” doc) and you are encouraged to share these resources with the survivor or access them for your own support.
 If you are not sure what to do next or where to call, you may call Equity & Human Rights Services for assistance.
 Equity and Human Rights Services can help direct you (either as survivor/victim or a support person) to resources for academic and workplace accommodations, changes to living arrangements in residence, and other emotional and health supports and resources.

 - Believe the individual.
-Do not question his or her experience or make excuses for the other person’s behavior.
+Do not question his or her experience or make excuses for the other person’s behaviour.

 - Encourage the individual to document incidents and keep evidence.
 Dates, times, locations, specifics about what happened, witnesses, copies of emails and texts, phone logs, etc.

 - Refer the individual to Equity & Human Rights Services.
 You should also contact Equity & Human Rights Services to discuss the incident and attain advice, particularly if you are in an administrative or academic role.